State Derivative Normalization for Continuous-Time Deep Neural Networks: The Identification Problem

 For the considered system class, the \ac{CT} model identification problem can be expressed for a given data set of measurements

 generated by \eqref{eq:dx_dt}, with unknown $w_k$, $x(t)$, $\dot{x}(t)$, and initial state $x_0$, as the following optimization problem (a.k.a. $\ell_2$ simulation loss minimization)

 where $\hat{x}(t) \in \mathbb{R}^{n_\mathrm{x}}$ is the model state, $h_\theta$ and $f_\theta$ are the output and state-derivative functions parameterized by $\theta \in\mathbb{R}^{n_\theta}$.
 These two functions are represented by multi-layer feedforward \acp{NN} within this paper.
+The state network $f_\theta(\cdot)$ input layer nodes are considered as model state $\hat{x}(t)$ and exogenous variables $u(t)$, and the output layer nodes are considered as model state derivative $\dot{\hat{x}}(t)$ \citep{schoukens2021improved, suykens1995nonlinear}.
 However, the presented results also hold when other function approximators such as polynomials are considered.